razvanrsx/test/README.md

 The `frontend/` directory contains a lightweight administrative console that surfaces CRUD operations for users and devices.

+- **Admins** can create, edit, and delete users and devices.
+The Users section and device edit actions remain visible for ADMIN logins.
+- **Clients** see a read-only view filtered to their own devices (matched by username/userId) and cannot manage user accounts or modify devices.

 Device forms allow selecting an owning user so each device is associated with an account.
 The devices table surfaces the username alongside device metadata.

 ### Running via Docker Compose